margajdon/reproduction-FAIRCAL/README.md

 python run_all.py
 ```

-Due to the licenses of the datasets, the embeddings, pairs and cosine similarities for both the RFW and BFW datasets cannot be shared
+Due to the licenses of the datasets, the embeddings, pairs and cosine similarities for both the RFW and BFW datasets cannot be shared.

 ## Evaluating Methods